Carles-Figuerola/terraform/CONTRIBUTING.md

 what we're looking for.
 By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

+Specifically, we have provided checklists below for each type of issue and pull request that can happen on the project.
+These checklists represent everything we need to be able to review and respond quickly.

 ## Issues

 ### Issue Reporting Checklists